ReaperSoon/WebDir/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](http://git.stevecohen.fr/public-projects/webdir/tags).
+For the versions available, see the [tags on this repository](https://github.com/stevecohenfr/WebDir/tags).

 ## Authors

-* **Steve Cohen** - *Initial work* - [PurpleBooth](http://git.stevecohen.fr/explore/projects)
+* **Steve Cohen**

-See also the list of [contributors](http://git.stevecohen.fr/public-projects/webdir/CONTRIBUTORS) who participated in this project.
+See also the list of [contributors](https://github.com/stevecohenfr/WebDir/blob/master/CONTRIBUTORS) who participated in this project.

 ## License